rachberg/rachberg.github.io/_posts/2015-03-15-grace-jones-slave-rhythm.md

 The repetition and emphasis on productivity mimic a plantation slave song.
 When hearing these lyrics with visuals of white slaves bustling, Slave exemplifies this post-racialism.
-In My Name is Forrest, Forrest Gump: Whiteness Studies and the Paradox of Particularity, Robyn Wiegman explores 20th century 'whiteness' through the 1994 film.
-'In the liberal white fantasy of Forrest Gump, the descendant of the founder of the Klan can emerge at the end of the twentieth century shorn of his damaged patriarchal inheritance, which is to say that the intimacy of familial, personal relations has now been successfully separated from the past and tied instead to a prototypically American future.
+In *My Name is Forrest, Forrest Gump: Whiteness Studies and the Paradox of Particularity*, Robyn Wiegman explores 20th century 'whiteness' through the 1994 film.
+'In the liberal white fantasy of *Forrest Gump*, the descendant of the founder of the Klan can emerge at the end of the twentieth century shorn of his damaged patriarchal inheritance, which is to say that the intimacy of familial, personal relations has now been successfully separated from the past and tied instead to a prototypically American future.
 In the process, white power and privilege are displaced from any inherent relation— historically, ideologically, politically— to white skin'.
 <figure>
 <iframe width="420" height="315" src="https://www.youtube.com/embed/raVFzZZLp3A" frameborder="0" allowfullscreen></iframe>
 </figure>